-The Government of Alberta is committed to diversifying markets for energy products and breaking Alberta's land-lock.
+The Minister of Energy expressed in a letter of November 2016 that the Government of Alberta is committed to diversifying markets for energy products and breaking Alberta's land-lock.
 It is taking steps to demonstrate commitment to responsible energy production and is exploring options to get energy products to tidewater while being mindful of environmental responsibilities.

 Currently, AUMA has focused much of its market access work on the expansion of the Trans Mountain Pipeline.
 We will continue to purse advocacy efforts related to market access whenever possible.